ujjwal123123/red-black-tree/README.md

+---
+geometry: margin=30mm
+date: \today
+author: |
+  | Ujjwal Goel
+  | ujjwalgoel@ufl.edu
+  | UFID: 8247-9467
+title: Red-Black Tree and Binary Min-Heap
+subtitle: Project for Advanced Data Structures (COP5536) ...

 # Red-Black Tree and Binary Min-Heap

-Submitted by Ujjwal Goel (UFID: 8247-9467) for Advanced Data Structures (COP5536).

 In this project, I have implemented a Red-Black Tree and a Binary Min-Heap.
 These two data structures are used to implement a library management system.